 All temporary workers assigned through Liquid Personnel for regulated roles in Scotland will have a PVG Scheme Record, in full compliance with the guidelines published by Disclosure Scotland.

 Liquid Personnel apply for PVG Scheme Records in bulk via a registered Umbrella Body.
 All Scheme Record Updates will be requested at least 8 weeks prior to their expiry.

 We will take copies of original certificates of qualifications relevant to the role the candidate will be undertaking.
-Where there is any doubt over validity of qualifications we will insist that the applicant shall provide a verification letter from the appropriate governing body or educational establishment e.g. the HCPC.
+Where there is any doubt over validity of qualifications we will insist that the applicant shall provide a verification letter from the appropriate governing body or educational establishment e.g. Social Work England.